Bitbucket Cloud

 Use Pipelines-as-Code with Bitbucket Cloud #

-Pipelines-As-Code supports on Bitbucket Cloud through a webhook.
+Pipelines-as-Code supports Bitbucket Cloud through a webhook.

-Follow the Pipelines-As-Code installation according to your Kubernetes cluster.
+Follow the Pipelines-as-Code installation according to your Kubernetes cluster.

-Create Bitbucket Cloud App Password #
+Create Bitbucket API Token #

 Check these boxes to add the permissions to the token: